randomdrake/journal-down/README.md

 # journal-down

-Easily journal in Markdown, using MacDown, backed up to your iCloud.
+Journal in Markdown, using MacDown, backed up to your iCloud.